-When rumours about CIBC circulate, a "no-comment" policy must be adopted until CIBC can determine the source of the rumour.
+When rumours about CIBC are in circulation, a "no-comment" policy must be adopted until CIBC can determine the veracity of the rumour.
 The response will typically be as follows: "It is CIBC's policy not to comment on [matters of this type], [activity in stock], [rumours or speculation of this type]".

 CIBC spokespersons must be careful not to make statements such as "[there is / CIBC knows of] no reason for these rumours or trading activity" or "[there is / CIBC knows of no corporate development]", as there is a possibility that someone in CIBC is aware of the questioned activity.
-Even if no one at CIBC knows of any such information at the time such a statement is made, by making such a statement, CIBC may be undertaking an affirmative disclosure obligation if the facts change and may make future reliance on a "no comment" policy considerably more difficult.
+Even in the case where no individual at CIBC knows of any such information at the time such a statement is made, by making such a statement, CIBC may be undertaking an affirmative disclosure obligation if the facts change and may make future reliance on a "no comment" policy considerably more difficult.

-If the rumour is found to be both valid and material, this information must be reported immediately to any of the CFO, SVP, Corporate CFO & Investor Relations or the SVP, Communications and Public Affairs.
+If the rumour is found to be both valid and material, this information must be reported immediately to any of the CFO, SVP, IR & PM or the SVP, Communications and Public Affairs.
+The SVP, IR & PM is responsible for determining the validity and materiality of rumours.
 A press release must be issued immediately by Investor Relations and Communications & Public Affairs after consulting with the Legal Department and any other appropriate officers.